 - Try to drink 3 1⁄2 pints (2 litres) of fluid every day.
-This can be water, tea, low sugar drinks, ice lollies and sorbets. - Drink a large glass of water before you get out of bed in the morning. - · Always have a bottle of water with you.
+This can be water, tea, low sugar drinks, ice lollies and sorbets. - Drink a large glass of water before you get out of bed in the morning. - Always have a bottle of water with you, particularly when you are out and about or away from home.